Stochastic Reformulations of Linear Systems: Algorithms and Convergence Theory: Introduction

 Linear systems form the backbone of most numerical codes used in academia and industry.
 With the advent of the age of big data, practitioners are looking for ways to solve linear systems of unprecedented sizes.
 The present work is motivated by the need to design such algorithms.
 As an algorithmic tool enabling faster computation, {\em randomization} is well developed, understood and appreciated in several fields, typically traditionally of a ``discrete'' nature, most notably theoretical computer science \cite{RA-book}.
 However, probabilistic ideas are also increasingly and successfully penetrating ``continuous'' fields, such as numerical linear algebra \cite{Spielman2006, DKM:RandNLA1, DKM:RandNLA2, Strohmer2009, LSRN, RandPrecond, Blendenpick}, optimization \cite{Leventhal:2008:RMLC, Lan2009, Nesterov:2010RCDM, UCDC, S.U.StichC.L.Muller2014, ALPHA}, control theory \cite{Calafiore2000, Calafiore-Polyak2001, randControl}, machine learning \cite{SAG, PCDM, SVRG, APPROX, Hydra}, and signal processing \cite{Combettes-Pesquet2015, mS2GD}.

-In this work we are concerned with the problem of solving a consistent linear system.
+In this work\footnote{All theoretical results in this paper were obtained by August 2016 and a first draft was circulated to a few selected colleagues in September 2016.
+The first author gave several talks on these results before this draft was made publicly available on arXiv: {\em Linear Algebra and Parallel Computing at the Heart of Scientific Computing}, Edinburgh, UK (Sept 21, 2016), {\em Seminar on Combinatorics, Games and Optimisation}, London School of Economics, London, UK, (Nov 16, 2016), {\em Workshop on Distributed Machine Learning}, T\'{e}l\'{e}com ParisTech, Paris, France (Nov 25, 2016), Skoltech Seminar, Moscow, Russia (Dec 1, 2016), {\em BASP Frontiers Workshop}, Villars-sur-Ollon, Switzerland (Feb 1, 2017), and {\em SIAM Conference on Optimization}, Vancouver, Canada (May 22, 2017).
+In addition, the first author has included the results of this paper in the MSc/PhD course {\em Modern optimization methods for big data problems}, delivered in Spring 2017 at the University of Edinburgh, as an introduction into the role of randomized decomposition in linear algebra, optimization and machine learning.
+All main results of this paper were distributed to the students in the form of slides.} we are concerned with the problem of solving a consistent linear system.
 In particular, consider the problem where $0\neq \mA\in \R^{m\times n}$.
 We shall assume throughout the paper that the system is consistent, i.e., $\cL\eqdef \{x\;:\; \mA x = b\}\neq \emptyset$.
 Problem \eqref{eq:linear_system} is arguably one of the most important problems in linear algebra.
 As such, a tremendous amount of research has been done to design efficient iterative algorithms \cite{Saad:2003}.
 However, surprisingly little is know about randomized iterative algorithms for solving linear systems.
 In this work we aim to contribute to closing this gap.